The term AWS microservices is a bit of a misnomer. AWS, also known as Amazon Web Services, is a cloud platform created and powered by Amazon.

 Microservices are connected via API.
-Your microservices app likely has hundreds or thousands of APIs in use.
+Your microservices app likely has hundreds or thousands of well-defined APIs in use.
 Amazon API Gateway offers developers everything they need to comprehensively manage their APIs.

-Data storage is a significant part of any application or website.
+Data storage is a significant part of any application, website, or microservices architecture on AWS.
 AWS is popular because of the secure, scalable storage solutions it provides organizations.

-Information retrieval speed is one of the critical facets of app performance.
+Information retrieval speed is one of the critical facets of app performance in software development.
 ElastiCache improves performance by retrieving information from in-memory caches.

 In addition, Amazon S3 provides highly reliable storage for all data, no matter the size.

-Amazon Web Services’ DevOps tools give development teams the ability to comprehensively manage the lifecycle of their code with two essential resources:
+Amazon Web Services’ DevOps tools give software development teams the ability to comprehensively manage the lifecycle of their code with two essential resources:

 - AWS Developer Tools